gree/unity-webview/README.md

 If you have a blank screen, it is most likely that you used HTTP (instead of HTTPS) or self-signed certificates.
 In this case, please refer to [Uses Cleartext Traffic](#uses-cleartext-traffic).

 ## Platform-Specific Notes

+### Windows (Editor and Standalone)

+Windows support uses **Microsoft WebView2** (Edge Chromium).
+The WebView is rendered offscreen and displayed as a texture in the game view (same pattern as Mac).

+- **WebView2 Runtime:** The machine running the Unity Editor or a built Windows game must have the [WebView2 Runtime](https://developer.microsoft.com/en-us/microsoft-edge/webview2/) installed.
+It is included by default on Windows 11 and many recent Windows 10 builds; otherwise the user can install it from Microsoft.
+- **Building the plugin:** The Windows native plugin (DLL) is not prebuilt in the repository.
+To use WebView on Windows, build it from the `plugins/Windows` folder with Visual Studio.
+See [plugins/Windows/README.md](plugins/Windows/README.md) for requirements (WebView2 SDK, NuGet or manual SDK), build steps, and where to copy `WebView.dll` (e.g. `Assets/Plugins/x64/WebView.dll` or `Assets/Plugins/x86/WebView.dll`).
+- **Performance:** On Windows, the WebView image is captured with WebView2's CapturePreview, which is costly.
+The default `bitmapRefreshCycle` is set to **3** (refresh every 3rd frame) to keep FPS up; you can change it on the `WebViewObject` component (e.g. 1 = every frame, 5 = every 5th frame).
+Higher values improve FPS but make the web view update less often.
+- **Distribution:** When distributing your game, either rely on the user having WebView2 Runtime installed or bundle the [fixed version runtime](https://learn.microsoft.com/en-us/microsoft-edge/webview2/concepts/distribution) as documented by Microsoft.

 ### Mac (Editor)